 Soon, the Pilipino alphabet, otherwise known as the “abakada,” was born.
 Foreign words containing letters that don’t exist in the native baybayin had also undergone changes: F’s became P’s, C’s became K’s, and so forth.

 Today, both “Filipino and “Pilipino” are accepted words to describe the language and its speakers.
-The use of “Philippians” or “Philippino,” meanwhile, continues to reflect a person’s lack of understanding about the Filipinos and the long history of struggle that have made them who they are today.
+The use of “Philippians” or “Philippino,” meanwhile, continues to reflect a person’s lack of understanding about the Filipinos and the long history of struggle that has made us who we are today.

 Danico, M. (2014).
 Asian American Society: An Encyclopedia (p.
 354).
 SAGE Publications.